I-15 Pavement Replacement in Escondido and Unincorporated San Diego County

 Continuously Reinforced Concrete Pavement (CRCP) is constructed with steel reinforcing bars placed within the concrete along the entire length of the pavement.
 CRCP naturally forms tight transverse cracks to evenly transfer loads.

 The result is a continuous, smooth-riding surface capable of withstanding the heaviest traffic loads and the most adverse environmental conditions.
-The life span for CRCP pavement may be up to 70 years, far exceeding current road surfaces.
+The lifespan for CRCP pavement is expected to be at least 40 years, far exceeding current road surfaces.

 Funding